corker/FluentProjections/README.md

 Why?
 ====

 When CQRS and Event Sourcing come in, you have to deal with projections or read models.
-Projection contains data prepared for specific view.
+Projection contains data prepared for a specific view.
 To process events we use so called denormalizers.
-Denormalizer is a hub that handle domain evens and map them to projections.
+Denormalizer is a hub that handle domain evens and map them to a projection.
+To define a mapping between events and a projection I have to write a very similar code.

-I was bored writing the same code for every projection again and again with a single reason - to define mapping between event and projection.
+I think it's a kind of waste of time to do it again and again.

 What?
 ====